 Table 1 gives the current values of the risk indicators and the corresponding historical averages.
 The current values of the indicators imply a buffer rate of 0% of the total risk exposure amount.
-The table shows that the credit-to-GDP gap is negative (at -38.4%).
+The table shows that the credit-to-GDP gap is negative (at -40.0%).
 It reflects the low level of lending to the private non-banking sector compared with past levels.
 The low level of lending means that there are no systemic risks originating from excessive credit growth.
-The same conclusion can be drawn from the negative rate of annual growth in lending to the domestic private non-financial sector (-5.7%).
-Annual growth in real estate prices has turned positive in 2015 after a long period of decline in prices (it reached 3.5% in 2015Q2), however no overheating of the real estate market that could be driven by credit growth is noticable at the moment.
-The LTD ratio for the private non-banking sector is also below its past values (at 1.0).
+The same conclusion can be drawn from the negative rate of annual growth in lending to the domestic private non-financial sector (-4.5%).
+Annual growth in real estate prices has turned positive in 2015 after a long period of decline in prices (it reached 5.4% in 2015Q3), however no overheating of the real estate market that could be driven by credit growth is noticable at the moment.
+The LTD ratio for the private non-banking sector is also below its past values (at 0.9).
 This indicates that lending is primarily being financed by customer deposits.
 This is a more stable source of bank funding.
-ROE is negative (at -0.01).
+ROE exceeded zero for the first time after 2010Q3, however its level remains modest (at 0.04).
 In periods of excessive lending ROE reaches higher values.
 And finally, the ratio of credit to gross operating surplus is low.
 The ratio of credit to gross operating surplus is a measure of private-sector indebtedness, which reflects the corporate sector's capacity to finance debts.